Note

 ]

-You can see by the Size field (measured in bytes) that the image is over half a gigabyte!
+You can see by the Size field (measured in bytes) that the image is over quarter of a gigabyte!

 Take Two - Choosing the right base image#

 An easy way to avoid pulling in all those extra packages is to start from a slim, purpose-built base image.
-For this article, we’ll use python:3.13-alpine3.22, an Alpine-based image with the Python interpreter and other tooling preinstalled.
+For this demo, we’ll use python:3.14-alpine3.23, an Alpine-based image with the Python interpreter and other tooling preinstalled.
 Because it contains only the essentials, it’s much smaller than the Ubuntu + apt approach and should also speed up our build times.

 # take_2/Dockerfile